Narixius/FaceApp-PHP/README.md

 Of course it is not a perfect and optimized project but u can develop it easily and improve it even better than me 😄❤

-if there is any question or problem contact me in Telegram [@SubString](http://t.me/SubString) report it in issues.
+if there is any question or problem contact me in Telegram [@SubString](http://t.me/SubString) or report it in issues.<br>
 Enjoy!

 ### -For my countrymen